Phases of cold holographic QCD: baryons, pions and rho mesons: Numerical evaluation

 We have pointed out that our diagonal ansatz (\ref{ansatzAi}) is not a consistent solution of the full equations of motion, see text below this ansatz.
 Having set up our numerical evaluation, we are now in the position to test the validity of our approximation.
 To this end, we consider the phase diagram in the $\mu_B$-$\mu_I$ plane and employ the two limits mentioned below Eq.\ (\ref{ansatzAi}).

 Firstly, we re-compute the phase transition lines at small $\mu_I$ in the isotropic approximation, which we know is a consistent solution to the equations of motion at $\mu_I=0$.
 More precisely, we assume that the only non-zero spatial gauge components in the Lagrangian (\ref{LYMCS}) are the diagonal components $h\equiv h_1=h_2=h_3$ and derive the equations of motion under this constraint, i.e., for the single function $h$ and the usual temporal components of the gauge fields.
-(This reproduces the approach of Ref.\ \cite{Kovensky:2021ddl}, but with a non-zero pion mass and thus a dynamical pion condensate.)
 Of course, this approach does not yield a fully consistent solution for $\mu_I>0$ either.
 The idea is rather to identify the regions in the phase diagram where our baryonic matter is approximately isotropic: in the regions where the isotropic approximation is in good agreement with our diagonal, but anisotropic, approach, we can expect that the full anisotropic approach does not differ much from the solution we have found.
 In Fig.\ \ref{fig:pdapprox} we show the isotropic approximation (blue curves) in comparison with our phase transition lines from Fig.\ \ref{fig:pdphysical} (black curves).
-We see that in the lower left corner of the phase diagram the two sets of lines are basically indistinguishable (the pion onset from the vacuum is irrelevant for this comparison since it does not involve any spatial components of the gauge fields).
+We see that for not too large $\mu_I$ the two sets of lines are basically indistinguishable (the pion onset from the vacuum is irrelevant for this comparison since it does not involve any spatial components of the gauge fields).
 Expected deviations occur in the pion onset within baryonic matter as $\mu_B$ is increased and in the baryon onset within the pion-condensate phase as $\mu_I$ is increased.